-- Respond to a specified number of posts from classmates following the "Netiquette" guidelines posted in the Getting Started module. - Respond to End of Chapter Discussion Questions and place responses into the appropriate dropbox under the Assessment tab. - Complete Two research papers.
-The topic selection process is located in the Research Papers module.
+- Respond to a specified number of posts from classmates following the "Netiquette" guidelines posted in the Getting Started module. - Respond to End of Chapter Discussion Questions and place responses into the appropriate dropboxes under the Assessment tab. - Complete two research papers.
+The topic selection process is located in the Research Papers module. - Complete a Midterm Exam and a Final Exam found under the Assessment tab.